Free standard shipping and returns on all orders

 What are resinous and balsamic notes?

 Resinous notes come from substances extracted from trees and plants, such as myrrh, frankincense, benzoin, and labdanum.
-These resins, originally liquid, solidify upon contact with air, releasing rich and complex aromas that have been valued since ancient civilizations for their distinct nuances and their ability to bind other aromas.
+These resins, originally liquid, solidify upon contact with air, releasing rich and complex aromas that have been valued since ancient civilizations for their distinct nuances and their ability to fix other aromas.

-How are resinous and balsamic notes created?
+How resinous and balsamic notes are created

 These types of notes come from natural ingredients or are created from them.
-Some of the most commonly used are:
+Some of the most used are:

-• Myrrh: Rich, dark and deeply balsamic.
+• Myrrh: Rich, dark, and deeply balsamic.

-• Benzoin: Sweet, vanilla-like and comforting.
+• Benzoin: Sweet, vanilla-like, and comforting.

 • Labdanum: Intense, with animalic and amber touches.